Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: Method

+thereby confining the effective weight updates to the rows corresponding to the identified safety neurons.

-\textbf{Safety-Aligned Objective.} To optimize the model for safety without compromising general capabilities, we employ a token-level cross-entropy loss focused on safety-critical responses.
-The objective $\mathcal{L}$ is defined as:
+\textbf{Safety-Aligned Objective.} To optimize the model for safety while preserving general capabilities, we employ a token-level cross-entropy loss over safety-aligned responses.
+The overall training objective is formally defined as:

-where $V$ represents the visual input, and $\mathcal{T}_{\text{ans}}$ denotes the token indices corresponding to the safety-aligned answer sequence.
-By excluding prompt tokens from the loss calculation, we effectively minimize interference with the model's instruction-following capabilities while further reinforcing safety boundaries through precise and targeted parameter updates.
+where $V$ denotes the visual input, and $\mathcal{T}_{\text{ans}}$ represents the token indices corresponding to the safety-aligned response.
+The resulting optimization strengthens safety behavior through neuron-targeted parameter updates while maintaining model's general capabilities.